plone/plone.app.event/docs/architectural-overview.rst

 Github: https://github.com/collective/Products.DateRecurringIndex

 A drop-in replacement for Zope's DateIndex with support for recurring events.
-Each recurrence get's an index entry.
+Each recurrence gets an index entry.

 icalendar